 The School of Medicine data communications network is now supported by ITS Networking.
-Policies for network use may be established by IRT which may vary from those on the rest of the campus.
+Policies for network use may be established by TDS which may vary from those on the rest of the campus.
 The network consists of both wired and wireless service in nearly 50 buildings scattered across the primary campus, and at many remote sites.
 The wired edge network is mostly Gigabit (1000 Mb/s).
 The wireless network uses 802.11 a/b/g/n.
 There is a pair of redundant firewalls providing security from the core, where connections are made to the rest of the campus network.

-All devices used on the network must be registered for both wired and/or wireless network access and must utililze the campus DHCP servers to obtain an address.
-(Wired fixed addresses are reserved, roaming and wireless addresses are dynamically assigned.)
+All devices used on the network must be registered for both wired and/or wireless network access, and must utilize the campus DHCP servers to obtain an address.
+(Wired fixed addresses are reserved; roaming and wireless addresses are dynamically assigned.)